jessest94106/openairinterface5g/doc/FEATURE_SET.md

 * "noS1" mode (DL and UL, gNB, nrUE):
   - Connection setup stops after RA; RRC configuration is exchanged through files
-  - Creates TUN interface to PDCP to inject and receive user-place traffic
+  - Creates TUN interface to SDAP to inject and receive user-place traffic
   - No connection to the core network
 * Standalone (SA) mode (gNB, nrUE):
   - UE can register with the 5G Core Network through the gNB, establish a PDU